sovulent/sovulent.github.io/projects.md

 # 💻 Projects

-Here's a sample of what I’ve been working on:
+Here’s a sample of what I’ve been working on:

 <div class="projects">
   {% for project in site.projects %}